TiendaNube/api-docs/guides/Payment Provider/README.md

 #### Available Information about the Ongoing Sale
 The *Checkout* object provides the app with access to all the data related to the ongoing sale.
 We've got the following data groups:

-- Cart Information: `Checkout.data.order.cart`.
+- Cart Information: `Checkout.getData('order.cart')`.
-- Total cart price: `Checkout.data.totalPrice` (also indicated by `Checkout.data.order.cart.prices.total`).
+- Total cart price: `Checkout.getData('totalPrice')` (also indicated by `Checkout.getData('order.cart.prices.total')`).
-- ID of the store to which the cart belongs: `Checkout.data.storeId`.
+- ID of the store to which the cart belongs: `Checkout.getData('storeId')`.
-- Customer Contact Information: `Checkout.data.order.contact`.
+- Customer Contact Information: `Checkout.getData('order.contact')`.
-- Billing Information: `Checkout.data.order.billingAddress`.
+- Billing Information: `Checkout.getData('order.billingAddress')`.
-- Shipping Information: `Checkout.data.order.shippingAddress`.
+- Shipping Information: `Checkout.getData('order.shippingAddress')`.
-- Shipping Method Information: `Checkout.data.order.cart.shipping`.
+- Shipping Method Information: `Checkout.getData('order.cart.shipping')`.
-- Payment Method Information: `Checkout.data.form`.
+- Payment Method Information: `Checkout.getData('form')`.

 #### Form Data

 Some SDKs have mechanisms to render forms using field names as required.
 To protect the UI and provide the user with a clean and smooth user experience, all forms are rendered by our own code following our standards with custom field names, as explained above.

-The object `Checkout.data.form` provides access to all the form fields.
+The object `Checkout.getData('form')` provides access to all the form fields.
 The payment method implementation must map each of the provided fields to the Payment Provider specific ones.
 In cases where a form with specific attributes needs to be submitted, we recommend using workarounds such as dynamically creating a hidden HTML form and submitting it using JavaScript.

 Take into account that it is possible to request the consumer with more payment method information by rendering the optional fields on the form, depending on the selected payment method.